 Myth #2: Lightning is attracted to metal roofs.
 Not exactly.
 Although metal is a good conductor of electricity, house roofs are typically not taller than other nearby buildings and trees.
 And since they are such good conductors of electricity, the metal roof can help dissipate the charge from a lightning strike, reducing the chance that your roof will catch on fire.
 With Vero Beach metal roofing, the chances of your house being struck by lightning does not increase.

 Myth #3: Metal roofs will rust over time.
 Time to bust that myth!
-Metal roofing is built to last, so manufacturers protect them by adding a protection layer with zinc or aluminum in it, which is then painted with a high quality paint.
+Metal roofing is built to last, so manufacturers protect them by adding a protection layer with zinc or aluminum in it, which is then painted with a high-quality paint.
 This way your new Vero Beach metal roof will be custom painted to match your house, shielding it from the worst wind and rain.

 Myth #4: Metal roofs are easily dented.
-Why would a builder design a roof without taking extreme snow, wind, rain and hail into account?
-In fact, most metal roofs are rated for up to 120 mile per hour winds, making them more resistant to damage even in hurricane-prone areas.
+Why would a builder design a roof without taking extreme snow, wind, rain, and hail into account?
+In fact, most metal roofs are rated for up to 120 miles per hour winds, making them more resistant to damage even in hurricane-prone areas.
 If they can withstand weak to moderate hurricanes, a little hail will not hurt a metal roof.
 Even walking on it, while dangerous as in walking on any roof, will not damage it.

 Myth #5: Metal roofs are the most expensive roofs.
 Sure, compared to asphalt shingles, the initial cost of a metal roof may seem expensive.
-However when you figure in the cost of roof repairs and replacements over the years for asphalt shingle roofs that you won’t have to pay, you actually save money with a metal roof.
+However, when you figure in the cost of roof repairs and replacements over the years for asphalt shingle roofs that you won’t have to pay, you actually save money with a metal roof.
 If you get it installed by a professional Vero Beach roofing company, it could very well be the last roof you have to buy for your house … ever.
 Metal roofs also help cut down on energy costs for your home, providing more return on your initial investment.